 In graduate school, I wrote a white paper on the epidemic of defaults on federal-guaranteed student loans and analyzed innovative solutions to ameliorate the problem that had been implemented in several states.
 (This was accomplished in collaboration with the late Francis Keppel, who had served as President Kennedy’s U. S. Commissioner of Education.)
 The document was personally submitted to the late Sen. Claiborne Pell of Rhode Island to assist the United States Senate in drafting legislation to address the national quandary.

-Following graduate school, I became a self-employed consultant serving numerous clients in politics, government, the media, non-profit organizations, the church, and private enterprise.
+Following graduate school, I became a part-time self-employed consultant serving numerous clients in politics, government, the media, non-profit organizations, the Church, and businesses.
 I authored speeches, campaign and business plans, analytical reports, polling studies, newsletters, news releases, and advertising copy for public officials, political campaigns, and corporate clients.

 Later, I was a syndicated columnist in Rhode Island.
-“Looking Askance” was published in several daily and weekly newspapers with a total circulation of more than 50,000.
+“Looking Askance” was carried by several daily and weekly newspapers .
 Topics on which I focused were politics, public policy, and education.
-Over 200 of these pieces were published.
-Additionally, I published occasional stories in a few other Rhode Island papers with a combined circulation of nearly 150,000.
+Additionally, I wrote occasional stories for a few other Rhode Island papers with a combined circulation of nearly 150,000.

-As a free-lance writer, I have published articles on Pope John Paul I in America magazine, St. Anthony Messenger magazine, Real Clear Religion, The Providence Journal, and The Rhode Island Catholic.
+As a free-lance writer, I have published articles on Pope John Paul I in America magazine, St. Anthony Messenger magazine, Real Clear Religion (online), The Providence Journal, and The Rhode Island Catholic.

 I am currently the proprietor of Quest Writing Solutions, (www.questwritingsolutions.com) where I provide an array of writing and consultative services to a variety of organizations and individuals.

 Love Is a Journey will be my first book.